tom-murray98/minFQ_BAM/README.md

 # minFQ_BAM

-A simple tool for reading BAM file data.
+A simple tool for reading and parsing BAM file data.

 ## Installation Instructions